NCAR/HPC-Docs/docs/allocations/ncar-allocations/index.md

 -----
 ## <a name="ncarallocations-ncarexternalprojects"></a>**NSF NCAR External Projects**
 NSF NCAR projects supported by a funding award separate from NSF NCAR base funding may request an External Project allocation to support the computational work necessary to accomplish the objectives of the award.
+(See below for storage associated with External Projects.)

 Small allocations of up to 2 million core-hours can be granted as soon as the external award begins and last through the end of the external award.
 Requests can be submitted via the Allocations section of the [ARC Portal](https://arc.ucar.edu).
 No proposal document is required, but you will need to provide basic project information (title, abstract) and details of the supporting grant.